Want the perfect workout program?

 Note: Keep a neutral spine throughout the movement.
 Start with a lighter weight to focus on form.

 Bent over rows are a great exercise to build a strong back.
 Using the Smith machine, you should be able to go heavier because you aren’t using your stabilizing muscles like you would be when doing rows with free weights.
-Let your traps, lats and rhomboids do all the heavy lifting!
+Let your traps, lats, and rhomboids do all the heavy lifting!

 Note: Try not to rock, keep your body in a fixed position throughout the movement.

-The stiff leg deadlift is a fantastic exercise to work the hamstrings, glutes and erector spinae but it can be even better when performing it unilaterally as a single leg deadlift.
 By executing this movement with the Smith machine, the larger muscles can focus harder on lifting the weight as the smaller stabilizing muscles are mostly taken out of the equation here.

 Note: Keep your core engaged throughout the movement with a neutral spine.